 If you haven’t done so already, the first few months of 2018 would be an excellent time to develop a relationship with a beef veterinarian.

-- Download: List of Cattle Products Containing Antimicrobials That Will Require a Veterinary Prescription in Canada as of December 1, 2018 [PDF]
+- Download: 4-page List of Cattle Products Containing Antimicrobials That Will Require a Veterinary Prescription in Canada as of December 1, 2018 [PDF]

 Starting late in 2018, Health Canada is introducing a couple of important changes affecting the way animal antibiotic products can be accessed by producers.
 And having an established Veterinary-Client-Patient Relationship (VCPR) will be an important part of a smooth transition. (see sidebar below)